Lucas-Song-Dev/RedditPainpoint/README.md

   "analyses": [
     {
       "product": "Cursor",
-      "summary": "Cursor users primarily experience issues with performance, stability, and code completion accuracy.", "pain_points": [
+      "analysis_timestamp": "2023-08-15T10:30:45",
+      "common_pain_points": [
         {
           "name": "Performance Issues",
-          "description": "Users report slowdowns and lag, particularly with large files or projects.", "frequency": 28,
+          "description": "Users report slowdowns and lag, particularly with large files or projects.", "severity": "high",
-          "sentiment": -0.78
+          "potential_solutions": "Optimize memory usage, add file splitting feature", "related_keywords": ["slow", "lag", "freeze", "performance"]
         }
-        // More pain points...
       ],
-      "recommendations": [
-        {
-          "title": "File Size Optimizer",
-          "description": "Create an extension that optimizes large files for better performance in Cursor.", "complexity": "Medium",
-          "impact": "High"
+      "analysis_summary": "Cursor users primarily experience issues with performance, stability, and code completion accuracy."
     }
-        // More recommendations...
   ]
 }
-    // More product analyses...
-  ]
-}
 ```

 ## Using OpenAI for Analysis

 When the `use_openai` parameter is set to `true` in the scrape API call, the system uses OpenAI to perform advanced analysis of the pain points.
-This requires an OpenAI API key to be set in the `.env` file.
+This requires an OpenAI API key to be provided in the request.

 The OpenAI analysis provides:
 - A summary of common pain points
-- Categorized pain points with frequency and sentiment analysis
+- Categorized pain points with severity analysis
-- Recommendations for potential browser extensions or tools to address these pain points
+- Potential solutions for each pain point
+- Related keywords for further investigation

 ## License